Body

-In a sprawling and dense urban area where 94% of the residents have access to a vehicle and the economy is heavily dependent on oil, gas, and chemical processing companies, Lina Luo, a doctoral student in civil and environmental engineering at Rice University, is researching how air quality and climate is impacted by nitrogen released through agricultural emissions.
-Yes, agricultural emissions.
+In a sprawling and dense urban area where **94%** of the residents have access to a vehicle and the economy is heavily dependent on oil, gas, and chemical processing companies, Lina Luo (opens in a new tab), a doctoral student in civil and environmental engineering (opens in a new tab) at Rice University, is researching how air quality and climate are impacted by nitrogen released through agricultural emissions.

-“I was working on my master’s research on understanding the source of air pollution in China — fine particulate matter in air — when I read some of Daniel Cohan’s writing.
+“I was working on my master’s research on understanding the source of air pollution — fine particulate matter in the air — when I read some of Daniel Cohan (opens in a new tab)’s writing.
 His work was very interesting to me, so I contacted him about joining his team as a Ph.D. student,” said Luo.
 “The Cohan group’s work in soil nitrogen emissions modeling is cutting edge!
-After three and half years in the group, I am still passionate about our air quality research with particular interests in agricultural emissions and finding ways to mitigate the impact of agricultural emissions on climate change.”
+I am still passionate about our air quality research, with particular interests in agricultural emissions and finding ways to mitigate the impact of agricultural emissions on climate change.”

-Basically, nitrogen is one of the essential nutrients for crop growth, and it is yet deficient in natural soil.
-Farmers can increase their crop yield by boosting their soil’s nitrogen with fertilizers like naturally deteriorating compost or synthetic nitrogen like ammonia which is created using atmospheric nitrogen and hydrogen.
+Basically, nitrogen is one of the essential nutrients for crop growth, yet it is deficient in natural soil.
+Farmers can increase their crop yield by boosting their soil’s nitrogen with fertilizers like naturally deteriorating compost or synthetic nitrogen like ammonia, which is created using atmospheric nitrogen and hydrogen.
 However, the increasing use of fertilizer results in a significant loss of nitrogen into the environment.
-On average, only half of nitrogen added is lost into the environment.
-Scientists and engineers have been studying the effects of excess nitrogen leached into run-off water for years, but Cohan’s research team is more concerned about the leaking of nitrogen into the atmosphere.
-Fertilizer-intensive agriculture imposes various adverse impacts on air quality and climate as the leading contributor to air pollutants nitrogen oxides and ammonia, and a potent greenhouse gas, nitrous oxide.
+On average, half of the added nitrogen is lost to the surroundings.
+Scientists and engineers have been studying the effects of excess nitrogen leached into runoff water for years, but Cohan’s research team is focused on the leaking of nitrogen into the atmosphere.
+Fertilizer-intensive agriculture imposes various adverse impacts on air quality and climate as the leading contributor to the air pollutants nitrogen oxides and ammonia, as well as a potent greenhouse gas, nitrous oxide.

-She had already presented her research at several national conferences, including the American Geophysical Union Fall Meeting (2020, 2021) and the Annual Community Modeling and Analysis System conference (19th, 20th).
+She presented her research at several national conferences, including the American Geophysical Union Fall Meeting and the Annual Community Modeling and Analysis System conference.
 Her ability to explain complicated research topics in her manuscript was not hampered by having learned English as a second language.

-In the fall of 2021, the ACTIVATE Engineering Communication team launched a pilot program to help international graduate students overcome their individual challenges with English oral communication.
+The ACTIVATE Engineering Communication team launched a pilot program to help international graduate students overcome their individual challenges with English oral communication.
 Luo was one of the first participants to sign up.
-She said she was excited with the opportunity to focus some of her time and effort into improving her pronunciation and pacing.
+She said she was excited about the opportunity to focus some of her time and effort on improving her pronunciation and pacing.

 “As a graduate student, most of my time is spent in research, writing, and reading.
 Communication also involves reading the body language of others and being able to speak distinctly — skills I tried to work on informally with my peers, or during in-person team meetings,” said Luo.

-Even before the pandemic pushed team meetings to Zoom and eliminated casual hallway conversations, Luo had recognized the difficulty of getting helpful critiques on her spoken English from faculty members and colleagues.
+Even before team meetings shifted to remote software and casual hallway conversations declined, Luo recognized the difficulty of getting helpful critiques on her spoken English from faculty members and colleagues.
 Everyone she met at Rice was supportive when it came to helping her think through issues she discovered in her research; yet there were very few chances for her to inquire about her spoken English level.

 “The software allows each user to determine their own priorities for enunciation and the flow of words in English.
-The program includes daily life conversations like booking a hotel, ordering in a restaurant or arranging a date.
+The program includes daily life conversations like booking a hotel, ordering in a restaurant, or arranging a date.
 But the areas that appealed most to me were the phrases and speech more often used in academia and job interviews.
-The application is set up to allow us to skip forward once we’ve mastered a word or phrase with 60% accuracy, but most of the IOCC participants were going for 80-90% accuracy.”
+The application is set up to allow us to skip forward once we’ve mastered a word or phrase with **60%** accuracy, but most of the IOCC participants were going for **80%** to **90%** accuracy.”

 “The IOCC program has helped me feel more confident in discussing difficult concepts, and it is easy to correlate the amount of time I practice to my accuracy score,” said Luo.
 “The software shows the length of time spent in the exercises — like 15 minutes yesterday and 30 minutes today — which is a good incentive to schedule my practice time and track my study plan.